Key Takeaways:

 Commercial-grade steel building systems create deep exterior walls, leaving room for thicker and more robust installation.

-Opt for a top of the line insulation system with thermal breaks.
+Opt for a top-of-the-line insulation system with thermal breaks.

 Your future self will thank you for it.